Hooded falcon, Qatar

 Sexual assault

 Personal attacks, including sexual assault and rape, are relatively rare, but do happen.
-Sentences can be severe.
-However, Qatari law places a high burden of proof on the victim to demonstrate that sexual relations were not consensual.
-If they are determined to have been consensual, the victim or attacker may still face prosecution for the offence of sex outside of marriage.
+Qatari law places a high burden of proof on the victim to demonstrate that sexual relations were not consensual.
+If the court determines sex was consensual, the victim or attacker may still face prosecution for the offence of sex outside of marriage.

-If you have been sexually assaulted, contact the British Embassy for advice (00 974 4496 2000).
+If you have been sexually assaulted, contact the British Embassy in Doha on 00 974 4496 2000.
 You can also read our guidance for victims of rape or sexual assault in Qatar.

 Laws and cultural differences

 Qatar is an Islamic country.
 Respect local traditions, customs, laws and religions.
-Make sure your actions do not cause offence, especially during the holy month of Ramadan or if you intend to visit religious areas.
-There may be serious penalties for doing something that might not be illegal in the UK but is in Qatar.
+Make sure your actions do not cause offence, especially during the holy month of Ramadan or when visiting religious areas.

 Personal ID